About the Tournament: Rules

 - Competitions will be held each week on two different evenings for 8 weeks.

-- Chefs will have one hour to plate up three courses an appetizer, entree, and dessert.
+- Chefs will have 30 minutes of cold prep and one hour of cooking time to plate up three courses an appetizer, entree, and dessert.

-- Each Chef will also produce up to 28 amuse bouche size portions of their entree to be passed out to 'Judge Experience' ticket holders as well as randomly selected audience members.
+- Each Chef will also produce up to 30 amuse bouche size portions of their entree to be passed out to 'Judge Experience' ticket holders and sometimes randomly selected audience members.
 These 'Guest Judges' will be able to taste the chefs' entree courses and score on presentation, creativity, and taste.

 - Each chef team will plate up three plates of each course to present to the judging panel (three judges per competition night).